abelsj60/my-site/app/data/reveries/11-07-19-broken-browsers-width-is-height.md

 Like I said, browsers break a lot.

 Here's an example from last night.
-I was jiggering the [algorithm](https://github.com/abelsj60/jamesabels.net/blob/master/app/helpers/preloadBigImages.js#L13) that preloads images.
+I was jiggering with the [algorithm](https://github.com/abelsj60/jamesabels.net/blob/master/app/helpers/preloadBigImages.js#L13) that preloads images.
 It wasn't working.

 For instance, it selected an image with width 2880px on a 5k monitor.
 It should have selected the image with width of 5120px.